Towards Searching for Entangled Photons in the CMB Sky: Summary and discussion

 \subsection{Acknowledgements}

 This work is inspired by a lecture of Frank Wilczek on Entanglement Enabled Intensity Interferometry.
 We also thank Dave Kaiser for interesting discussions.
 This work is partially supported by the MOST, NTU-CTS and the NTU-CASTS of Taiwan.
 J.W.Chen is partially supported by MIT MISTI program and the Kenda Foundation.
-Y.L.Zhang is supported by APCTP and CQUeST.
+S. Sun thanks MIUR (Italy) for partial support under Contract No. PRIN 2015P5SBHT and partial support from ERC Ideas Advanced Grant No. 267985 ``DaMeSyFl''.
+Y. L. Zhang thanks the support from APCTP and CQUeST, as well as Grant-in-Aid for international research fellow (No. 18F18315) of JSPS.